 All cats are born athletes, and your Siberian cat is no exception.
 All cats, including Siberians, love heights.
 If you often happen to find you Siberian on top of the fridge, you know what I mean.
 Those kitty antiques are sure a cause of lots of laughs but do keep an eye on your cat’s safety.
 Even though cats have nine lives (or they act like they do) and even though they always land on their feet (or they act like they do), accidents still can happen and it’s your job to watch out.

 Don’t let your cat get onto unprotected windows or anywhere where they can fall off from onto the ground.
-If your apartment is in a high-rise building or at the 2nd story of the house, keep your windows closed or set up protective screens.
+If your apartment is in a high-rise building or on the 2nd floor of the house, keep your windows closed or set up protective screens.
 Don’t let your cats get out onto the balcony – they will want to get up high onto the railing and can slip and fall off.

 There are also some height-related dangers inside the house.
 Don’t encourage your cat to climb on top of the fridge, no matter how funny or entertaining or fun for the cat it may look.
 They may still fall and injure themselves.
 Best case scenario they will just get a little bruised.
 Worse if your Siberian cat breaks a leg.
 Painful for them and painfully expensive for you to fix it.